-The primary theme for the Center for Re-engineering Healthcare (CRH) co-directed by Kenneth E. Wood, DO, and Pascale Carayon, PhD, is to develop partnerships between engineering and healthcare in areas of interdisciplinary research and education that will facilitate the development, implementation and diffusion of Industrial and Systems Engineering ( ISyE) concepts to improve healthcare delivery.
+The primary theme for the Center for Re-engineering Healthcare (CRH) directed by Kenneth E. Wood, DO is to develop partnerships between engineering and healthcare in areas of interdisciplinary research and education that will facilitate the development, implementation and diffusion of Industrial and Systems Engineering ( ISyE) concepts to improve healthcare delivery.
 The CRH will bring together researchers,clinicians, educators and student from the fields of health sciences, engineering, social and behavorial science to address the challenges of improving healthcare by conducting basic and applied research related to healthcare delivery.

 The CHR contains 2 laboratories with distinct areas of focus: